Just starting to explore python, Raspberry and a relay. I want to control my 2-channel relay with a button. This is my test code:

 The above eBay relay is an example of High/Low level trigger select relay.

 The relay can be used for Rpi as High or Low trigger as summarized below:

 No modification is necessary.
 Just jumper H and there you go.

 (2) Low trigger

 There is 50% chance that Low trigger won’t work, because Rpi’s High signal (about 3V) is not High enough (need 4.2V) to untrigger the relay.
 The workaround is simple: just add a series 4k7 to the IN terminal (See Appendix D’s discussion section).
 Rpi’s GPIO signal now goes to the other end of 4k7 not connected to IN.

-Warning: eBay can give you a big surprise: No guarantee no nothing won’t melt down or blow up.
+Warning: eBay can be big fun: No guarantee no nothing would melt down or blow up.
 You burn Me no burn.
 Good luck.